pawelgrzybek/pawelgrzybek.com/content/posts/2015-04-06-jekyll-blog-on-github-pages-supercharged-by-cloudflare.md

 ---
 title: Jekyll blog on Github Pages supercharged by CloudFlare
-description: Building first Jekyll website can be tricky, but it’s worth to give it a try.
+summary: Building first Jekyll website can be tricky, but it’s worth to give it a try.
 Let me share why I chose Jekyll, what did I struggle with and why I love it now.
 photo: 2015-04-06.jpg
 ---